fhalab/evSeq/README.md

 and then repeating the 'conda activate' command.
 This step should fix the error permanently.

+### Adding `conda` and `python` for Windows users who had already installed python
+On Windows, if you had installed conda previously, GitBash may not recognize `conda` or `python` as allowed commands.
+You can check if this is you by trying to run the following:

+    conda --version

+    python --version

+If these commands work and print your versions this is not your problem.
+If you get an error, use the website found [here](https://www.datacamp.com/community/tutorials/installing-anaconda-windows) to solve this issue.
+Search for the section 'Add Anaconda to Path (Optional)' and if you need more clarification for how to add directories to your path, you can use the website [here](https://helpdeskgeek.com/windows-10/add-windows-path-environment-variable/).

 ### Framework Build Error
 On Mac, if you try to invoke the GUI through